Nathan Healy

 Leasing Solar Panels

-For Youngstown homeowners, Palmetto offers Power Purchase Agreements (PPAs) as an alternative to purchasing solar panels outright.
-With a PPA, you pay for the electricity your panels produce at a set rate per kilowatt-hour rather than a fixed monthly payment.
+In Youngstown, Palmetto offers Power Purchase Agreements (PPAs) through our LightReach program.
+With a PPA, you pay only for the electricity your panels produce at a set rate per kilowatt-hour—typically lower than what you’d pay your utility.
+This means no upfront costs, no maintenance responsibilities, and immediate savings on your energy bills.

 Go solar without the investment